Arithmetic {B}reuil-{K}isin-{F}argues modules and comparison of integral {p}-adic Hodge theories: Introduction

-Fargues and Fontaine in \cite{FF} construct a complete abstract curve $X_{FF}$, the Fargues-Fontaine curve (constructed using the perfectoid field $\C_p^\flat$ and $p$-adic field $\Q_p$).
+Fargues and Fontaine in \cite{FF} construct a complete abstract curve $X_{FF}$, the Fargues-Fontaine curve (constructed using the perfectoid field $\Cp^\flat$ and $p$-adic field $\Q_p$).
 For any $p$-adic field $K$, they show $\O_X=\O_{X_{FF}}$ carries an action of $G_K$, and they define $\O_X$-representations of $G_K$ as vector bundles over $X_{FF}$ that carries a continuous $\O_X$-semilinear action of $G_K$.
-They can show $\O_X$-representations of $G_K$ are related to $p$-adic representations of $G_K$ in many aspects.
-For example, Fargues-Fontaine show that $X_{FF}$ is complete in the sense that there is a Harder-Narasimhan theorem holds for coherent $\O_X$-modules over $X_{FF}$, and they prove that the category of $\O_X$-representations of $G_K$ such that the underlying vector bundles over $X_{FF}$ are semistable of pure slope 0 is equivalence to the category of $p$-adic representations of $G_K$ over $\Q_p$.
+They can show $\O_X$-representations of $G_K$ can help study $p$-adic representations of $G_K$ in many aspects.
+For example, Fargues-Fontaine show there is a nice slope theory on $X_{FF}$, and prove that the category of $\O_X$-representations such that the underlying vector bundles over $X_{FF}$ are semistable of slope 0 is equivalence to the category of $p$-adic Galois representations.
 Moreover, they give an explicit construction of slope 0 $\O_X$-representations from weakly admissible filtered $(\varphi,N)$-modules $D$ over $K$.
-Their construction is that: first using $D$ and the $(\varphi,N)$-structure, they construct an $\O_X$-representation $\E(D,\varphi,N)$ of $G_K$ whose underlying vector bundle is not semistable in general, then using the filtration structure of $D_K$, they constructed a $G_K$-equivariant modification $\E(D,\varphi,N,\Fi^\bullet)$ of $\E(D,\varphi,N)$ along a special closed point called $\infty$ on $X_{FF}$.
-They can show if $D$ is weakly admissible, then $\E(D,\varphi,N,\Fi^\bullet)$ is pure of slope 0, and the $\Q_p$ representation corresponds to $\E(D,\varphi,N,\Fi^\bullet)$ is nothing but the log-crystalline representation corresponds to the data $(D,\varphi,N,\Fi^\bullet)$.
-By going through such a construction, they give new proofs of some important theorems in $p$-adic Hodge theory, for instance, they give a lovely proof of the fact that being admissible is the same as being weakly admissible.
+Their construction is that: first using $D$ and the $(\varphi,N)$-structure, they construct an $\O_X$-representation $\E(D,\varphi,N)$ of $G_K$ whose underlying vector bundle is not semistable in general, then using the filtration structure of $D_K$, they constructed a $G_K$-equivariant modification $\E(D,\varphi,N,\Fi^\bullet)$ of $\E(D,\varphi,N)$ along the $G_K$-stable closed point $\infty$ on $X_{FF}$.
+They can show if $D$ is weakly admissible, then $\E(D,\varphi,N,\Fi^\bullet)$ is of slope $0$, and the $\Q_p$-representation corresponds to $\E(D,\varphi,N,\Fi^\bullet)$ is nothing but the log-crystalline representation corresponding to the data $(D,\varphi,N,\Fi^\bullet)$.
+Using this construction, they give new proofs of some important theorems in $p$-adic Hodge theory, for instance, the result that weakly admissible implies admissible, and also the $p$-adic monodromy theory of $p$-adic Galois representations.